hd-UQ/cd_dynamax/Goals.md

 - How to modify learnable parameters, to have a parameter set
     - Build it for linear function with weights and biases
+- How to be able to initialize params across many NL functions
+    - Maybe within function wrapper?

 - Modify the pushforward to incorporate physics + NN
     - How to incorporate DL within Jax?